Platinumt3chnology/visual-recognition./getting-started.md

     1. Click **Create**.
 - Copy the credentials to authenticate to your service instance:
     1. Click **Show** to view your credentials.
-    1. Copy the api-key value.
+    1. Copy the apikey value.

 ## Step 1: Classify an image